beelzebielsk/pin_file_builder/specification.md

 ## How to Use

 There are two major programs here, and a front-end written in javascript for using these programs.
+All of the javascript files need to be in the **same directory**, including any scripts that are not explicitly mentioned here.

 - **`pinfileBuilder.js`** : This is the front-end.
 It will take it's input and return a full pin file which can be used with Quartus.
 	Takes input from either standard input, or a file which is specified as an argument, then outputs to either standard output, or a file which is specified as an argument.
 	- Use:
 		- `node pinfileBuilder.js` : Will take it's input from standard input and write to standard output.